Review – Freak School

 Freak School was one of these odd, serendipitous moments where suddenly all I do is type and it’s as if I’m taking dictation.

-Our story is told only in diary entries, and they are the entries of a teenaged girl.
+Our story is all diary entries.
+And these are the entries of a teenage girl.
 The whole thing is a project for her English class.
 Pretty soon the diarist – Rayna Montgomery – begins to reveal things about herself.
 Like, for example, that she’s only partly human.
-And that she’s been sent to a school for hybrid children because she couldn’t get along with the kids at her old school in Connecticut.
+And that she’s been sent to a school for hybrid children.
+This was because she couldn’t get along with the kids at her old school in Connecticut.
 She was the victim of some teasing and, because she’s a pretty big girl herself, retaliation was problematic.

 Rayna deals with a personality conflict with a female classmate, a lovesick male classmate who she doesn’t feel the same way about, and a new student upon whom she has quite the crush.
-It’s also told with a very heavy Valley Girl type of an accent.
+She also has a very heavy Valley Girl type of an accent.
 I hear Moon Unit Zappa in Frank Zappa’s “Valley Girl” song when I hear Rayna’s voice.

 I mean, it’s not like we all didn’t try.
 I tried while I was in Connecticut, but there were just too many rules.
 And, like I’ve said, I got the worst of both worlds.
 I’m too short and soft to be menacing, and I’m too freaky-looking to fit in, in Connecticut or anywhere else on Earth.

 Let’s just say – despite what my Mom used to say – I am not a pretty girl.”

 But she is crafty.

 - Freak School – original posting (Pages 64 – 68)

 - also, Freak School on G and T Show forums.

 It was great fun to write.
 I can see little typos but otherwise I’m happy with it.
 And there’s even a sequel.